Data Driven Drift Correction For Complex Optical Systems: Drift Correction for HXRSND operation

 In this scenario, we utilize a discontinuous rate of drift, simulating an experiment where drift correction is intermittent due to unavailability of parasitic measurements of the alignment status.
 During the initial experiment, no data is saved and the Drift Correction commences after the experiment.
 This leads to a jump in the drift, as is simulated in this experiment.
 Consequently, the drift can be mathematically expressed as

 Feedback loops for drift correction struggle with such sudden events for instance, a power supply interruption, that causes non-smooth drift.
 This affects the robustness of the drift correction.

 The results for the experiment using TVBO are outlined in Figure \ref{fig:fig3}.
-In the experiments, $128$ initial samples were generated before introducing the linear drift with a jump.
-This is demarcated in Figure \ref{fig:fig2} (a) with the dashed gray line.
+In the experiments, $70$ initial samples were generated before introducing the linear drift with a jump.
 The samples generated by TVBO are reported using dark circles.
 The solid line reports the evolution of the Beam Position Error in the system if the initial optimum was retained, where the discontinuity in the value of the Beam Position Error is reported.
-As is shown in Figure \ref{fig:fig2} (a), most of the samples generated by TVBO maintain a low value of the Beam Position Error.
-In Figure \ref{fig:fig2} (b), we outline the distribution of the Beam Position Error after the commencement of TVBO across $10$ numerical experiments.
-It is shown that despite the discontinuity in the drift, almost $80 \%$ of the samples generated by TVBO maintain the value of the objective function under $1~\mu m$.
+As is shown in Figure \ref{fig:fig2}, most of the samples generated by TVBO maintain a low value of the Beam Position Error.
+For the virtual experiment depicted in Figure \ref{fig:fig3}, the TVBO samples had a mean value of $ 0.88~\mu m$ for the Beam Position Error and a standard deviation of $2.04~\mu m$.
+Additionally, over $50$ runs of the virtual experiment, over $80\%$ of the samples remain within the bound of $1~\mu m$ despite the discontinuous drift.